richardcom/tp/docs/UserGuide.md

 * Deletes the book at the specified `INDEX`, it is invalid to enter multiple indexes.
 * The index refers to the index number shown in the displayed book list.
 * The index **must be a positive integer** 1, 2, 3, …
-* If the user input a non-positive integer, an error message saying `Invalid command format!` would pop up as this is incorrect all the time.
+* If the user input a non-positive integer, an error message saying `Invalid command format!` would pop up as this is always incorrect.
 * If the user input index is larger than the size of the current list, an error message saying `index provided is invalid` would pop up.
 As this depends on the current list size.

 Examples: